adamsiemaszkiewicz/droplet-drug-detector/README.md

 (Work in progress)

 ### Model Training
+A few experiments were conducted to determine a baseline model and hyperparameters for further experiments.

-- **Epochs**: 10, with early stopping implemented to prevent overfitting.
+- **Epochs**: 50 (max), with early stopping implemented to prevent overfitting.
-- **Data Split**: Stratified split (ratios 50:25:25 for training, validation & test subsets) across substances and concentration levels.
+- **Data Split**: Stratified split (50:25:25 for training, validation & test subsets) across substances and concentration levels.
-- **Preprocessing and Augmentation**: Normalization, resizing to 256x256 pixels, color jitter, random gaussian noise, mirroring, and rotation.
+- **Preprocessing**: Normalization, resizing to 256x256 pixels.
+- **Data Augmentation**: Color jitter, random gaussian noise, mirroring, and rotation.
-- **Model Architecture**: Details to be added.
+- **Model Architecture**: Resnet18.
 - **Loss Function**: Cross-entropy.
 - **Optimizer**: Adam with a constant learning rate of 3e-4.